 - There were posts in Google’s index that were not even supposed to be public (e.g. thank-you pages and private discounts!)

 - The “authority” of the site was being spread to thousands of pages, instead of helping a few key landers rank.

 Right off the bat we were able to delete and 301 redirect over 3,000 pages that were holding us back.

-- Are they bringing in visitors?
-(Brand awareness and leads)
+- Leads Generated: Are they bringing in new business?

-We had set a baseline for what is considered significant in each category and ruthlessly set aside everything that was not adding value in these categories.
+We set a threshold for what is considered significant in each category and ruthlessly deleted/consolidated everything that was not adding measurable value.